 Kids can even help plant the chickens a garden of their own.
 Chickens can eat nearly anything that can be grown in a garden, except onions, unripe tomatoes/plants and leaves, eggplant, rhubarb, white potatoes, and avocados, all of which contain toxins that can be harmful to chickens.

-Welcoming chickens to your backyard will not only supply your family with delicious, fresh eggs, but also teach many valuable life lessons that your chicken will carry with them for life.
+Welcoming chickens to your backyard will not only supply your family with delicious, fresh eggs, but also teach many valuable life lessons your child will carry with her for life.